carp-lang/carp-docker/README.md

                  --emrun
 ```

-Alternatively you can serve the website directly from Docker!
+You can serve the website directly from Docker afterwards!

 ```bash
 docker run -v $(pwd)/example/out/:/mnt/app \